jeremypbeasley/canlis_stripe/README.md

 googleAppsPassword=XXXXX
 productId=prod_XXXXX

 2. On line `114` of `/public/giftcard.js` with the same key you used for `keyPublishable` in `.env`.

-Don't forget to change back #2 to the live keys when you deploy, otherwise you'll break the app in production.
+Don't forget to change this back to the live keys when you deploy, otherwise you'll break the app in production.

 Note: In production, this `.env` file is replaced by Heroku's ["Config Vars"](https://devcenter.heroku.com/articles/config-vars) so there's no need to deploy it.
 It's currently ignored in the `.gitignore` to ensure this.